oss-apps/split-pro/README.md

 ### Run locally

-- Copy .env.example to .env and add the required env variables
+- Copy .env.example to .env to the root directory and add the required env variables.
+- R2 related env is for cloudflare R2 used to upload and can be set up [here](https://www.cloudflare.com/en-au/developer-platform/r2/)
+- RESEND env could be obtained by creating a free account on [here](https://resend.com/)
 - Run `pnpm install`
 - Run `pnpm db:push` or `pnpm prisma:prod` to populate db migrations
 - Run `pnpm dev`